fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 const redis = require('../redis')
 ```

 to the express server eg. in file <i>routes/index.js</i>.
-If noting happens, the configuration is done right.
+If nothing happens, the configuration is done right.
 If not, the server crashes:

 ```bash
 events.js:291